The Bankrate promise

 - Fall and winter typically see the lowest amount of homebuying activity.

 During the height of the pandemic, normal seasonal patterns all but disappeared from the housing market.
 There was so much demand for homes that any time was a good time to sell.
 But now that the market has settled back into a more normal cadence, timing is once again becoming an important consideration for home sellers.

-Timing is everything and this is particularly true when selling a house.
-In fact, sellers can potentially net thousands of dollars more if they sell during the peak month of June versus the two slowest months of the year, October and December, according to a recent report by ATTOM Data.
+Some patterns and trends usually do hold true throughout the year, and one is that late spring and early summer are the best times to sell.
+Sellers can net thousands of dollars more if they sell during the peak months of May, June and April compared to the three slowest months of the year, October, November and December, according to a 2023 report by ATTOM Data Solutions.

-The first month of summer — June — is the best time to sell a house, netting a 9.2 percent seller premium, based on ATTOM Data’s analysis of 28 million single-family home and condo sales over eight years.
+Spring — specifically, the month of May — is the best time to sell a house.
+Homes sold in May net a 12.8 percent seller premium (the amount above the home’s market value), based on ATTOM’s analysis of single-family home and condo sales over the past 10 years.

-May barely beats July for second place, with a 7.4 percent seller premium, up slightly from July’s 7.3 percent.
-March and April usher in homebuying season with above-average returns, 6.1 percent and 6.4 percent, respectively.
-By August, seller premiums start tapering off, falling to 5.8 percent.
+June edges out April for second place, with a 10.7 percent seller premium compared to May’s 12.8 percent.
+March and April usher in prime homebuying season with premiums of 9.7 percent and 10.3 percent, respectively.
+By October, seller premiums have tapered off, falling to 6.8 percent.